304NotModified/Fody.Stamp/README.md

 ## Configuration

-All config options are attributes of Stamp in FodyWeavers.xml
+All config options are attributes of the `Stamp` node in `FodyWeavers.xml`

 ### ChangeString